mosip/documentation/docs/contribution/code-contribution.md

 1. Create a new issue in GitHub.
    1. Follow the issue template provided.
-   2. Please provide as much information as possible
+   2. Please provide as much information as possible.
-   3. If you want to develop a new feature please elaborate on the idea and discuss the design before starting development.
+   3. If you want to develop a new feature, please elaborate on the idea and discuss the design before starting development.
-2. In your local repository fetch the upstream
+2. In your local repository, fetch the upstream.

 ```
 $ git fetch upstream
 ```

 3\.
-On your local repo switch to a branch if you are working on an older release (like the 0.9.0 branch) or stay in `main/develop` branch.&#x20;
+On your local repo, switch to a branch if you are working on an older release (like the 0.9.0 branch) or stay in `main/develop` branch.&#x20;

 ```
 $ git checkout upstream/<branch>
 ```

 {% hint style="info" %}
 You will get a warning from git.
-So don't worry our next step will take care of this warning.
+Don't worry, our next step will take care of this warning.
 {% endhint %}

 4\.
 Create a new issue branch with the name of the issue.